GoogleCloudPlatform/python-docs-samples/dataflow/gemma/README.md

 ### Import dependencies

-Install Apache Beam and the dependencies required to run the pipeline in your local environment. **Note that the Python major and minor version contained in the custom container must match the environment used for job submission.**
+Install Apache Beam and the dependencies required to run the pipeline in your local environment. **Note that the Python major and minor version contained in the custom container must match the environment used for job submission.
+For this example, this should be Python 3.11.**

 ```
 pip install -U -r requirements.txt